dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Was following wes bos's css grid tuts on cssgrid.io and trying things out.

 **Thoughts**: This is so that I can use them correctly in the todo app.
 Completed about 10 videos.

+### Day 59: Mar-02-18 Friday
+**Today's Progress**: Continued on wes bos's css grid tutus.
+From that got to know about operator mono and so set up fira code and flottflott.

+**Thoughts**: I have some experience with css grids from work but really learning a lot from this videos.